 Many colleges and universities have increased their annual tuition by more than 70% since 2002.
 Fortunately, the establishment of an increasing number of hybrid and online programs has helped improve accessibility to higher education for many Virginians; many online programs provide students with more flexibility and more cost-effective degree paths.
 Online computer science degrees in Virginia may expand even further as the state implements its higher education plan and grants more resources to STEM education.

 Computer Science Careers in Virginia

-Employment in Virginia remains on the upswing, pulling further away from the state’s Great Recession numbers.
-According to the latest “State of the Commonwealth Report” by Old Dominion University, Virginia’s labor force in the fall of 2017 was at a healthy 4.4 million, the largest it has been since 1976 (the first year such data was collected).
+Virginia employment remains on the upswing as the state recovers from the Great Recession.
+According to the latest State of the Commonwealth Report published by Old Dominion University, Virginia’s labor force in the fall of 2017 stood at a healthy 4.4 million -- the largest it has been since such data were first collected in 1976.

-Median Salary for Computer Science Careers by Degree
+Mean Salary for Computer Science Careers in Virginia

 Computer Science Employers in Virginia